rzezeski/try-try-try/2011/riak-core-the-coordinator/README.md

     NextState = atom()
     SD0 = SD = term()

 This is probably the most interesting state in the coordinator as it's job is to enforce the consistency requirements and possibly perform anti-entropy in the case of a get.
-The coordinator waits for replies from the various vnode instances it called in `execute` state and stops once it's requirements have been met.
+The coordinator waits for replies from the various vnode instances it called in `execute` and stops once it's requirements have been met.
 The typical shape of this function is to pattern match on the `Reply`, check the state data `SD0`, and then either continue waiting or stop depending on the current state data.

 The get coordinator waits for replies with the correct `ReqId`, increments the reply count and adds the `Val` to the list of `Replies`.
 If the quorum `R` has been met then return the `Val` to the requester and stop the coordinator.
 If the vnodes didn't agree on the value then return all observed values.
 In this case I am punting on the anti-entropy part of the coordinator and exposing the inconsistent state to the client application.
 In a future post I'll implement read repair.
 If the quorum hasn't been met then continue waiting for more replies.